techdecaf/tasks/README.md

 variables are resolved in the following order:

 1. local variables declared as part of a task
+2. cli variables specific with `tasks run mytask --variable "MY_KEY=my value"`
-2. environmental variables that exist before the task is run
+3. environmental variables that exist before the task is run
-3. global variables listed in the taskfile.yaml
+4. global variables listed in the taskfile.yaml

 ## Contribution Guide